-Grant Thornton Australia Ltd (Grant Thornton) is an unlisted public company with wholly owned special purpose subsidiaries.
+Grant Thornton Australia Limited (Grant Thornton) is an unlisted public company with wholly owned special purpose subsidiaries.
 All shareholders are associated investment entities of the Partners of Grant Thornton Australia.
 There are no outside shareholders.

 We are a professional services firm providing audit, tax and advisory services to dynamic businesses primarily in Australia, but also overseas.
-We are committed to being responsive to our clients' needs and to working with them to achieve the goals and aspirations they have for themselves and their organisations.
+We are committed to being responsive to our clients' needs and to working with them to align our activities regarding upholding human rights, and to making continuous improvements to our modern slavery program as part of our clients' supply chain.